-- Aerosols: - Pressurized aerosols: When calculating fragrance ingredient concentration in pressurized aerosols, to determine compliance with an IFRA Standard (determining the concentration reaching the skin), the limit is the one in the finished product. - Aerosol skin contact: Skin contact from aerosol products (e.g. aerosol air freshener) as defined in Category 9 relates to those aerosol products that are not intended for skin contact, but their use may result in skin contact.
-This excludes deodorant/antiperspirants, hair styling aids and sprays, which are part of other categories. - After Sun Creams and Self-tanning Products: After sun and sunless tanning products are not addressed separately, but are included in the major product types (e.g. facial cream, body cream) in line with other sun care products.
-Products used on mildly sunburned skin are also expected to fit into the major product categories without amendment to their QRA which is already sufficiently conservative.
-Use of products for severely sunburned skin could constitute a different exposure scenario, but since this borders on needing professional medical advice for treatment, this is considered to be outside the scope of this QRA activity. - Sunscreens: Products that contain sunscreen or sun-block are not listed separately but are included in the major product type (e.g. lip creams containing sunscreen are included in the lip products category). - Animal sprays: Animal sprays (or pet sprays), are categorized in IFRA QRA Category 11 (non-skin, incidental skin contact).
-For this specific type of product (where there is no direct application to humans) it is not necessary to differentiate between aerosol and pump applications. - Children's toys: This product type has been placed in Category 1 based on the absence of exposure data.
-Should exposure data become available, these product types may be recategorized.
+- Pressurized aerosols: When calculating fragrance ingredient concentration in pressurized aerosols, to determine compliance with an IFRA Standard (determining the concentration reaching the skin), the limit is the one in the finished product. - Aerosol skin contact: Skin contact from aerosol products (e.g. aerosol air freshener) as defined in Category 9 relates to those aerosol products that are not intended for skin contact, but their use may result in skin contact.
+This excludes deodorant/antiperspirants, hair styling aids and sprays, which are part of other categories. - After Sun Creams and Self-tanning Products: After sun and sunless tanning products are not addressed separately, but are included in the appropriate major product types (e.g. facial cream, body cream) in line with other sun care products.
+Products used on mildly sunburned skin are also expected to fit into the appropriate major product categories without amendment to their QRA which is already sufficiently conservative.
+Use of products for severely sunburned skin could constitute a different exposure scenario, but since this borders on needing professional medical advice for treatment, this is considered to be outside the scope of this QRA activity. - Sunscreens: Products that contain sunscreen or sun-block are not listed separately but are included in the appropriate major product type (e.g. lip creams containing sunscreen are included in the lip products category). - Animal sprays: Animal sprays (or pet sprays), are categorized in IFRA QRA Category 11 (non-skin, incidental skin contact).
+For this specific type of product (where there is no direct application to humans) it is not necessary to differentiate between aerosol and pump applications. - Children's toys: IFRA prohibits the use of fragrance materials and mixtures in toys or other children's products where there is the likelihood of mouth contact.
+Following the criteria established by the toy industry, these include: 1) toys for children less than 3 years of age; 2) any toy designed and intended to go into the mouth; and/or 3) those toys for which mouth contact is reasonably foreseeable.
+This product type has been placed in Category 1 based on the absence of exposure data.
+Should exposure data become available, these product types may be re-categorized.
+Regarding IFRA's policy on toys please refer to the Annex 8 of the IFRA Code of Practice 'Introduction to the IFRA Standards'.